-Bulgaria: Crisis in Greece may influence Bulgarian exports and regional SEE balance20.
-July 2015. / SEE Energy News
+Bulgaria: Crisis in Greece may influence Bulgarian exports and regional SEE balance, SEE Energy News

 About 45-50% of the Bulgarian electricity export goes to Greece, therefore crisis in Greece affects Bulgaria energy market.

 Baseload power is exported to Greece, which leads to covering the whole market available, while other markets like Romania, Serbia and Macedonia seek peak power (i.e. for the hours when consumption is the highest).
 As a whole there’s a deficit on the Greek market, which leads to higher electricity prices in recent years.

 By now the crisis has already reflected negatively on trade, especially from a technical perspective because the imposed ban on international bank transactions doesn’t allow buyers in Greece to pay Bulgarian exporters for the supplies.
 In Greece there is a list of goods that are strategic for the country and exempted from restrictions on imports.
 Electricity is on that list and the payments for it could only be made after a special approval by a commission with the Greek finance ministry.
 We have no observations yet on how this commission works and how long the payment approval takes.
 Regular maturities of payments are on the 20th of every month.
 In rare cases in which companies had interim payments show the approval by the commission takes about 10 days.

 The Greek Eurozone exit itself won’t be fatal for electricity trade.
 The solvency of Greek buyers is important.
 In any case the situation will get complicated because all contracts are in EUR and there is no clarity on what follows if another currency is introduced in the country.